 Treatment Options for Diabetes

-The treatment for diabetes aims to manage blood sugar levels effectively and prevent complications.
+The treatment for diabetes aims to effectively manage blood sugar levels, address diabetes symptoms, and prevent complications.
 Treatment plans may vary depending on whether a person has type 1 or type 2 diabetes.

 Type 1 Diabetes Treatment